-We have audited the accompanying consolidated statements of Dar AI Arkan Real Estate Development Company (A Saudi joint stock company) (the "Company") and its subsidiaries (collectively referred to as the "Group"), which comprise the statement of consolidated financial position as at December 31, 2019, and the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in shareholders' equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information.
+We have reviewed the accompanying interim condensed consolidated statement of financial position of Dar AI Arkan Real Estate Development Company (A Saudi joint stock company) (the "Company") and its subsidiaries (collectively referred to as the "Group") as at June 30, 2020, and the related interim condensed consolidated statements of profit or loss and the other comprehensive income for the three and six month periods then ended, changes of shareholders' equity and cash flows for the six-month period then ended, and a summary of significant accounting policies and other explanatory notes.
+The Company's management is responsible for the preparation and presentation of these Interim condensed consolidated financial statements in accordance with International Accounting Standard No. 34 "Interim Financial Reporting" endorsed in the Kingdom of Saudi Arabia.
+Our responsibility is to express a conclusion on these interim condensed consolidated financial statements based on our review.